Impact of the September 11 attacks on the entertainment industry: Other changes related to the September 11 attacks

 A scene in The Powerpuff Girls Movie resembling the tragedy, with people falling from a toppling building and being ultimately saved by the Powerpuff Girls, was rethought and adjusted to avoid making a direct reference to the World Trade Center.

 Fox shelved previously scheduled airings of The X-Files and Independence Day on September 14 and 16, respectively.
 They were replaced by respective airings of Nine Months and There's Something About Mary.
-The Peacemaker was also removed from ABC on the same day as Independence Day.
+The Peacemaker, which was scheduled to air on ABC on the same day as Fox's Independence Day broadcast, was also pulled.

 Die Another Day was originally going to end with a North Korean satellite attack on Manhattan, which was moved to the Korean Demilitarized Zone after the attacks.

 Early versions of The Incredibles featured a scene where Mr. Incredible vents his emotions on an abandoned building, but ends up accidentally damaging a neighboring building as well.
-It was considered to be too reminiscent of the World Trade Center collapse and was replaced with a scene where Mr. Incredible and Frozone rescue trapped civilians from a burning building.
+It was considered to be too reminiscent of the World Trade Center collapse and replaced with a scene where Mr. Incredible and Frozone rescue trapped civilians from a burning building.

-Monsters, Inc. originally depicted the CDA blowing up a sushi restaurant as part of a decontamination effort, but the scene was replaced with the restaurant being quarantined under a dome of plasma instead.
+Monsters, Inc. originally depicted the CDA blowing up a sushi restaurant as part of a decontamination effort.
+The scene was replaced with the restaurant being quarantined under a dome of plasma instead.
 The filmmakers described the decision to alter the film in the Blu-ray "round-table discussion" bonus feature.

 The WTC was removed from the promotional poster for Sidewalks of New York, but the buildings remained in the film itself.